 We can translate the above phrase “the word of My patient perseverance.”
-This would make this phrase refer to New Testament teaching to endure a contrary world similar to Christ’s perseverance with contrary people (2 Th 3:5; He 12:3).
+This translation would make this phrase refer to New Testament teaching to endure a contrary world similar to Christ’s perseverance with contrary people (2 Th 3:5; He 12:3).
 The Philadelphia church was faithful to the Word when they faced trial.
 They kept the Word of perseverance that constituted Jesus’ perseverance.
 This perseverance amid trials serves Jesus.
 They did not fall to the seduction of immoral pagan worship.

 The word “persevere” means to endure under.
 The church at Philadelphia, like their Lord, hung in there.
 They kept Christ’s command to stay under pressure.
 They did not cave to temptations and pressures around them.
 This condition makes the promise of this verse valid.
-They were people of brave perseverance, the ability to remain true to the Word under oppressive pressure.
+They were people of brave perseverance, the ability to remain faithful to the Word under oppressive pressure.
 That perseverance came from the Word.
-These are people that clung faithfully to the Word that deals with Christ (1 Co 1:23).
+These people clung faithfully to the Word that deals with Christ (1 Co 1:23).
 They never denied His name.

 I also will keep you from the hour of trial